girlscript/winter-of-contributing/Web_Development/Javascript/Javascript stack/Stack.md

 # IMPLEMENTATION OF STACK
 Stack is a LIFO(last in first out) data structure.
 Last elements pops first.
-This data structure has many application like changing of infix to postfix expression, etc.
+This data structure has many application like changing of infix to postfix expression, etc. I created an array name things to use that array as stack the basic operation are push which push the elements to array from one side only like in the code we are pushing from rear side, pop which returns the topmost i.e. last element of array and deletes it.
+Other functions are peek which returns topmost element(last element of array) and print_stack which prints all the elements at that time in the array.
-Let's see how its implemented using javascript.
+Now, let's see the code:
 ```javascript
 class stack{
     constructor(){